khanapat/khanapat/README.md

-### Hi, I am trust 👋
+### Hi, I am trust :wave: from Thailand :thailand:

-- love to seek and improve new technical skill 	:zany_face: .
+- Love to learn new technical and improve my skill 	:zany_face: .
+- Passion without discipline is just illusion :ghost: .

 <!--
 **khanapat/khanapat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.